Samosa Sweet Potato Salad with Cilantro Lime Dressing

 3. In a large saucepan with a tablespoon of grapeseed add, onions, jalapeño, and garlic.
 Season with a pinch of salt.
 Stir and cool until onions are transparent.
 Then add curry powder, red pepper flakes and garam masala.
 Stir and cook for another 1-2 minutes.

 4. Gently stir in sweet potatoes and vegetable broth, Cook another 5 minutes.
 If the mixture is cooking down to quickly add a bit more of vegetable broth.
-Add in thawed green peas at the last 2 minutes og coooking then add the fresh herbs.
+Add in thawed green peas at the last 2 minutes of cooking then add the fresh herbs.
 Taste and adjust spices, if necessary.
 Pull from the stove and set aside.

 5. To make the dressing, heat the oil in a small skillet over medium heat.
 Add the curry powder and garam masala to the pan.
 Allow the spices to toast for a minute, stirring constantly.
-Remove from the heat, add to a mason jar and add in lime juice and honey, a pinch or two of salt.
+Remove from the heat, add spices to a mason jar, then add in lime juice and honey, a pinch or two of salt.
 Place lid on the mason jar and shake well.
 Open, taste and see if you need more salt.

 6. In a large salad bowl, add the sweet potato mixture, more fresh herbs, add the dressing and gently toss to combine.
 Serve warm or at room temperature.